Robert Lilburne: Army mutiny

 On 5 May 1646, King Charles surrendered to the Scots, marking the end of the first phase of the war.
 The majority in Parliament thereupon began to plan the reduction of the Army as surplus to requirements, some of the most troublesome regiments to be sent to Ireland, without addressing their arrears of pay.
-The Army, however, had been radicalized, in part by the activities of the Levellers, led by Robert Lilburne's imprisoned brother John.
+The Army, however, had been radicalised, in part by the activities of the Levellers, led by Robert Lilburne's imprisoned brother John.
 The soldiers addressed a petition to General Fairfax, supported by some of the most radical officers, among whom was Robert Lilburne, who was called before the House on 29 March to defend his action.
 At the same time, most of the officers in his regiment, who had formerly served under Colonel Weldon, petitioned Parliament to replace Lilburne with their lieutenant-colonel, Nicholas Kempson, and volunteered for service in Ireland.

 At some point during the ensuing revolutionary action, General Fairfax removed Liburne from the field by appointing him governor of distant Newcastle-upon-Tyne.
 It was a brief appointment, as he was replaced on 30 December 1647 by Sir Arthur Haslerig.
 Liburne was thus not present with his regiment, called by some "the most mutinous regiment in the whole army", when on 15 November it drove off most off its officers and marched without orders onto the Corkbush Field rendezvous at Ware, with copies of John Lilburne's democratic manifesto Agreement of the People.
 The mutiny failed.
 Cromwell had eight or nine of Lilburne's troopers arrested, and three ringleaders were sentenced to death, with one, private Richard Arnold, shot on the spot before the rest.